tensorflow/ecosystem/spark/spark-tensorflow-distributor/README.md

 pip install pyspark>=3.0.*
 ```

+Note also that in order to use many features of this package, you must set up Spark custom
+resource scheduling for GPUs on your cluster.
+See the Spark docs for this.

 ## Running Tests

 For integration tests, first build the master and worker images and then run the test script.